graceframework/grace-framework/README.md

 [Grace Framework](https://github.com/graceframework/) repository contains core plugins and most commonly used plugins, which are provided by default when creating a project.

-* [Grace Asset Pipeline Plugin](https://github.com/grace-plugins/grace-asset-pipeline) is a plugin used for managing and processing static assets in Grace applications.
 * [Grace Async and Events](https://github.com/graceframework/grace-async) provides asynchronous, parallel programming, Events APIs, which integrate Grace with various asynchronous libraries and frameworks such as GPars and RxJava.
 * [Grace Cache](https://github.com/graceframework/grace-cache) provides powerful and easy to use caching functionality to Grace applications and plugins.
+* [Grace Data](https://github.com/graceframework/grace-data) formerly known as `GORM` is the data access toolkit to provides a rich set of APIs for accessing relational and non-relational data including implementations for Hibernate (SQL), MongoDB, etc.
 * [Grace Data Hibernate](https://github.com/graceframework/grace-data-hibernate) provides a GORM implementation for Hibernate ORM.
 * [Grace Data MongoDB](https://github.com/graceframework/grace-data-mongodb) provides a GORM implementation for the MongodB Document Database.
 * [Grace Database Migration](https://github.com/graceframework/grace-database-migration) helps you manage database changes uses the Liquibase library.
-* [Grace Scaffolding](https://github.com/graceframework/grace-scaffolding) is a plugin to generate scaffolded controllers and views for your Grace application.
 * [Grace Fields](https://github.com/graceframework/grace-fields) is a plugin allows you to customize the rendering of input fields for properties of domain objects, command beans and POGOs based on their type, name, etc.
 * [Grace Geb](https://github.com/graceframework/grace-geb) provides the Geb dependencies and a `create-functional-test` command for generating Geb tests.
+* [Grace Scaffolding](https://github.com/graceframework/grace-scaffolding) is a plugin to generate scaffolded controllers and views for your Grace application.
 * [Grace Views](https://github.com/graceframework/grace-views) includes JSON views powered by Groovy's JsonBuilder, also provides the basis for implementation other view types.

 [Grace Plugins](https://github.com/grace-plugins/) repository contains several plugins to develop applications more easier and productive.

 * [Grace Admin](https://github.com/grace-plugins/grace-admin) is a powerful and flexible, extensible administration framework and management console for Grace, which use [Grace Dynamic Modules](/grace-plugin-dynamic-modules/README.md).
+* [Grace Asset Pipeline Plugin](https://github.com/grace-plugins/grace-asset-pipeline) is a plugin used for managing and processing static assets in Grace applications.
 * [Grace Dynamic Modules Plugin](https://github.com/grace-plugins/grace-dynamic-modules) is a powerful and flexible, extensible administration framework and management console for Grace.
-* [Grace Htmx](https://github.com/grace-plugins/grace-htmx) is a plugin provide helpers to easy use [HTMX](https://htmx.org).
+* [Grace Htmx](https://github.com/grace-plugins/grace-htmx) is a plugin provide helpers to easy use [HTMX](https://htmx.org) with Grace.
-* [Grace Hotwire](https://github.com/grace-plugins/grace-hotwire) is a plugin for using [Hotwire](https://hotwired.dev) Stimulus and Turbo.
+* [Grace Hotwire](https://github.com/grace-plugins/grace-hotwire) is a plugin for using [Hotwire](https://hotwired.dev) Stimulus and Turbo with Grace.
+* [Grace Inertia](https://github.com/grace-plugins/grace-inertia) is a plugin for using [Inertia.js](https://inertiajs.com) with Grace.
+* [Grace Policy](https://github.com/grace-plugins/grace-policy) is an Authorization plugin for Grace applications.
-* [Grace Unpoly](https://github.com/grace-plugins/grace-unpoly) is a plugin for using [Unpoly](https://unpoly.com).
+* [Grace Unpoly](https://github.com/grace-plugins/grace-unpoly) is a plugin for using [Unpoly](https://unpoly.com) with Grace.
 * [Grace View Components](https://github.com/grace-plugins/grace-view-components) is a plugin for creating reusable, testable and encapsulated view components.

 ## Profiles